 Basically, a flirt pole is a pole with a rope attached on one end with your dog’s favorite toy tied to it.

-There are numbers of benefits that your dog can get from playing with a flirt pole.
+There are a number of benefits that your dog can get from playing with a flirt pole.
 Aside from getting a good exercise, this toy can also teach coordination, impulse control, and a proper release.

 You don’t need a lot of space for your dog to play with it.
 You can either play it in your living room or your backyard.